11 Best Graphical Git Clients and Git Repository Viewers for Linux

 GitKraken Git Client for Linux

-Git-cola is a powerful, configurable Git client for Linux that offers users a sleek GUI.
-Its written in Python and released under the GPL license.
+Git Cola is a powerful, configurable Git client for Linux that offers users a sleek GUI.
+It is written in Python and released under the GPL license.

-The Git-cola interface comprises of several collaborative tools that can be hidden and rearranged according to a users wish.
+The Git Cola interface comprises several collaborative tools that can be hidden and rearranged according to a user’s wish.
 It also offers users many useful keyboard shortcuts.

 Its additional features include: